 Tadhg is a Partner in the firm’s Litigation Department, where his practice focuses on appellate and complex civil litigation.
 He has extensive experience handling appeals in state and federal courts throughout the country and has obtained favorable results for a diverse range of clients, from federal prisoners to foreign presidents, big companies to small towns.
-Among other recent successes, Tadhg helped a municipality overturn a $6.8 million verdict in the Connecticut Appellate Court, and helped a dental practice overturn a $3.7 million verdict in the Georgia Supreme Court.
+Among other recent successes, Tadhg helped a municipality overturn a $6.8 million verdict in the Connecticut Supreme Court, and helped a dental practice overturn a $3.7 million verdict in the Georgia Supreme Court.
 Tadhg has also been called on to craft amicus curiae briefs advancing the positions of clients in the U.S. and Connecticut Supreme Courts.

 Tadhg has devoted significant time to pro bono matters at the trial and appellate levels.
 Along with Wiggin and Dana attorney Ben Daniels, he runs the Appellate Litigation Project at Yale Law School, supervising students representing indigent clients in the U.S. Courts of Appeals for the Second and Third Circuits.
 He has been honored by Connecticut Legal Services for his pro bono work on behalf of a single mother facing a defamation lawsuit and received Wiggin and Dana’s Pro Bono Achievement Award in connection with his successful appeal of an Espionage Act sentence in the Second Circuit.